qred/qred-mcp-proxy/README.md

 **What is this solution?** The MCP Proxy bridges the gap between enterprise security requirements and the diverse landscape of MCP clients.
 It provides a unified, secure gateway that enables any MCP client to authenticate against Google Workspace and access multiple backend services through a single endpoint, regardless of the client's OAuth capabilities or limitations.

+**Key Enterprise Benefits:**
+- **Unified Adoption Experience**: Single endpoint configuration eliminates the need for complex, per-service MCP client setups
+- **Simplified MDM Deployment**: Enterprise IT can deploy standardized MCP configurations across the organization using Mobile Device Management (MDM) systems with just one proxy endpoint instead of managing multiple service configurations
+- **Reduced Configuration Complexity**: Clients only need to know one URL (`https://your-mcp-proxy-url/mcp`) instead of managing dozens of individual MCP server endpoints and their respective authentication mechanisms

 ## Architecture Overview

 The system consists of three main components that work together to provide a secure, scalable MCP proxy solution: